scottburch/river-js/README.md

 ![facade/module relationship](https://github.com/scottburch/river-js/raw/master/docs/facade.png)

 This means that modules can be added, removed and disabled without affecting other modules.

+Modules should be completely self contained with their own resources (images, css, templates...).
+Your application should be a series of modules rather than a single module.

 Modules communicate through __events__ and __actions__.